virg736/brute-force-exercice/README_EN.md

 ## ⚠️ Disclaimer

-This project is intended for educational purposes only.
+This project is intended strictly for educational purposes.

 All data used is entirely fictitious.

-It is strictly forbidden to apply these methods to real individuals or systems without explicit authorization.
+Applying these methods to real individuals or systems without explicit authorization is strictly prohibited.

-The purpose of this project is to demonstrate how simple information gathered through OSINT can be used to generate custom password dictionaries.
+The goal of this project is to demonstrate how simple information gathered through OSINT can be used to generate custom password dictionaries.

 These dictionaries are then tested using Hashcat in a secure, local environment.